 So what can you do to help?
 Well, there are three main things you can do to relieve puppy separation anxiety, all of which need to be done together:

 Thundershirt - As the name suggests, this was originally designed for calming anxiety in dogs due to thunderstorms.
-They've also had great success using it for dogs that suffer from separation anxiety.
+They've also had great success using it for puppy separation anxiety.

 The Thundershirt applies constant pressure that calms the nervous system, I believe its similar to the "swaddling" effect used on babies.
 Thundershirt is made by Thunderworks who report that over 80% of dogs showed improvement using the Thundershirt.